 We can never have too many delicious and quick chicken recipes, can we?!
-You’ll love this healthy, juicy Italian Baked Chicken Recipe.
-Boneless skinless chicken breasts prepared with a simple spice mixture, garlic and olive oil, and finished with fresh parsley and basil!
-Afraid to serve dry chicken breasts?
-You’ve got this!
-Be sure to check out my tips!
+You'll love this healthy, juicy Italian baked chicken.
+Boneless skinless baked chicken breast recipe, prepared with a simple spice mixture, garlic and olive oil, and finished with fresh parsley and basil!

-Boneless skinless chicken breasts a great source of lean protein, that’s why they are a dieter’s best friend.
+Boneless skinless chicken breast is a great source of lean protein; that's why they are a dieter's best friend.
 They are also convenient.
-They may even look less intimating to cook than say bone-in chicken thighs (this cilantro lime chicken is my favorite thigh recipe, by the way).
+They may even look less intimidating to cook than say bone-in chicken thighs (this cilantro lime chicken is my favorite thigh recipe, by the way).

 But, even renowned chefs will tell you that boneless skinless chicken breasts are the least forgiving.
 Let's face it, they can just be plain boring and, often times, dry.

 Not this Italian chicken recipe.
 Just a few tips ensure this easy baked chicken breast recipe is flavorful and juicy!
 It's the same technique I use for my grilled chicken breasts and pan-seared chicken breasts, and it's totally no-fail: it works every single time!

 It's important not to over-bake boneless, skinless chicken breasts.
 Baking time will vary, depending on the size of the chicken breast and your oven temperature: